Core competencies for community health workers (CHWs) are the essential skills, knowledge, and abilities they need to do their job well.

-Community health workers play a key role in the health of our communities.
+Community health workers play an important role in the health of our communities.
 These wellness promoters’ role is so important that the U.S. Bureau of Labor Statistics expects these jobs to grow by 17 percent.
 This is much faster than the average growth of other occupations.

-A CHW is the frontline health worker that most directly impacts patients’ quality of life and helps guarantee their access to proper medical care and assistance when needed.
+A CHW is the frontline health worker that most directly affects patients’ quality of life and helps guarantee their access to proper medical care and help when needed.

-CHWs and other health promoters like community health representatives, promotores de salud, and peer educators play a key role in their communities’ long-term well-being.
-CHWs work toward health equity and advocate on behalf of minorities and underserved populations.
+CHWs and other health promoters like community health representatives, promotores de salud, and peer educators play an active role in their communities’ long-term well-being.
+CHWs work toward health equity and advocate on behalf of minorities and under-served populations.
 One way they do this is by providing health education and preventive screenings.
 Other health programs also promote healthy lifestyles and social support and guidance in terms of health care.